prncc/steam-scraper/README.md

 will run the `status()` function defined in `scrapydee.sh` on `scrapy-runner-01`.
 See that file for more command examples.
 You can also run each of the included commands on multiple servers:
-First, change the `all()` function withing `scrapydee.sh` to match the number of servers to your configuration.
+First, change the `all()` function within `scrapydee.sh` to match the number of servers you have configured.
 Then, issue a command such as
 ```bash
 ./scripts/scrapydee.sh status all